 Raspberry Pi 3 Model B - from £30

 You can actually use a Raspberry Pi 2 or even a first generation version, but they are slower in operation and will therefore struggle with some games.
 And there's the more recent Raspberry Pi 4, of course, which will improve the processing power.
-But, for the price, you are best opting for the Pi 3 Model B and then you also get Wi-Fi and Bluetooth connectivity built in, like the 4, but is cheaper.
+But, for the price, you are best opting for the Pi 3 Model B which has Wi-Fi and Bluetooth connectivity built in, like the 4, but is cheaper.

 Raspberry Pi 3 case - from £4

 There are plenty on the market including some for even less than a fiver.
 It's up to you how you'd like your finished console to look.
-We particularly like the sloped white and red case recently released, but are equally as enamoured by a simple black case that suits the rest of the kit under our telly.
+We particularly like the official sloped white and red case, but are equally as enamoured by a simple black case that suits the rest of the kit under our telly.

 If your budget stretches a little further, you can buy a Raspberry Pi case that looks just like a tiny Nintendo Entertainment System.
 It even comes with its own fan unit.
 There's also one for the Raspberry Pi 4.

 microSD card (16GB) - from £5

 We actually opted for a 64GB microSD card at around £16, but to keep within the £50 budget, a 16GB version does the job just as well.
 It will more than hold the Retropie operating system, plus has plenty of space left over for games.